numberplates/plateit-api-docs/fundamentals/suggested-integration.md

 <!-- tabs:end -->

-Once fetched, loop over the results to extract all of the plate types in play and use this data to dynamically build your customer-facing Plate Type and Plate Size selectors.
+Once fetched, loop over the results to extract all of the [CompanyPlateType](/objects/company-plate-type.md) objects in play and use this data to dynamically build your customer-facing "Plate Type" and "Plate Size" selectors.

 ## Fetching Extra Products

-Assuming your customer has designed a plate and added it to a basket, you may now want to present them with additional upsell [products](/objects/company-product.md).
-Here is an example request to achieve this:
+Assuming your customer has designed a plate and added it to a basket, you may now want to present them with additional upsell items.
+Here is an example request to obtain the available [CompanyProduct](/objects/company-product.md) objects:

 <!-- tabs:start -->